undergroundmonorail/pb-lang/README.md

 When using pb, forget the outdated concepts of a "cursor" or "terminal".
 There is only a brush, a canvas, and your art.
 The brush begins in the upper left corner of the canvas and is manipulated from there to create the output.

+Note that the pb interpreter included in this repo requires [colorama](https://pypi.python.org/pypi/colorama) on Windows in order to see the proper colours.
+There's also an annoying message that you have to dismiss every time if you aren't on Windows unless you install the module.
+Sorry.

 # Spec

 A painter, even with a brush, is nothing without their palette. pb provides a palette of variables, available for all pb programs to use.